 Differences Between Flag Patterns

 The bear flag is the exact opposite.
 It looks the same, but the price is falling.
 After an initial first drop, a flag will form and trend upward or horizontal before continuing to breakdown.

-My Tips to Use the this Strategy on Day Trades
+My Tips to Use This Strategy on Day Trades

 Pay Attention to the Resistance

 The resistance is the most important thing to watch on a bull flag pattern.
-It’s what’s keeping the stock from rallying again, and you don’t want to jump in too far ahead of the action.
+It’s what keeps the stock from rallying again.
+You don’t want to jump in too far ahead of the action.

-Continuation patterns like the bull flag always repeat the pattern — hence the name.
+Continuation patterns like the bull flag can repeat the pattern — hence the name.
 The stock could give a false signal in the pennant or flag, and then fail to rally again.

-Remember That Stocks Usually Offer You a Second Entry Chance
+Remember That Stocks Can Offer You a Second Entry Chance

 Know the Importance of Using a Stop Loss

-Always use stop losses when you’re trading based on bull flags.
-Ideally, your stop loss should be the point at which the stock price trends below the breakout point.
-At that moment, exit the trade to cut your losses because you’re unlikely to see it rally again.
+Ideally, you set your stop loss where the stock price trends below the breakout point.
+At that moment, exit the trade to cut your losses.
+It’s not likely it can rally again.

 Learning stock patterns can take months — if not years.
-It’s a complex skill to master.
-I learned the hard way … which is why I recommend getting professional assistance before you start trading stocks.
+Trading these patterns is a complex skill to master.
+I learned the hard way … which is why I recommend getting a professional mentor when you start trading.